Everything announced at the Made by Google 2019 event

 Pixel 4

-Pretty much as expected, Google unveiled a duo of new smartphones, and the successors to last year’s devices.
+Pretty much as expected, Google unveiled a duo of new smartphones, the successors to last year’s devices.
 The Pixel 4 and Pixel 4XL feature notable upgrades such as gesture recognition and dual rear cameras.

-As with most new flagship smartphones, the camera plays a pivotal part in the new Pixel 4 lineup, with Google even going so far as to having a not-so-subtle dig at Apple on the subject of computational photography.
-“It’s not mad science,” noted Google researcher and Stanford professor emeritus Marc Levoy, in response to a comment made by an Apple executive last month.
+As with most flagship smartphones, the cameras play a pivotal role in the new Pixel 4 lineup, with Google even taking a not-so-subtle dig at Apple on the subject of computational photography.
+“It’s not mad science,” said Google researcher and Stanford professor emeritus Marc Levoy, refering to a comment made by an Apple executive last month.

 It’s also worth highlighting one particularly cool new feature that will be exclusive to these Pixel phones at first.
-A built-in voice recording app will be capable of transcribing audio (such as interviews) in real-time — completely offline.
+A built-in voice recording app will be capable of transcribing audio (such as interviews) in real time — completely offline.

 The new Recorder app uses speech recognition and AI to transcribe lectures, meetings, interviews and more—and makes them easy for you to find later.
 (English only right now, with more languages to come.) #madebygoogle pic.twitter.com/fdKRItuS4b